saraoe/natural-stories-dutch/experiment/data/README.md

 - reaction times: ```rt_*.csv```
 - responses: ```responses_*.csv```

-Both files have the same ending in the filename, indicating the partipant id, date of data collection, and a random string of characters (that are the same for the same participant).
+Both files have the same subfix of filename, indicating the partipant id, date of data collection, and a random string of characters (that are the same for the same participant).

 The **reation times** file include the following columns:
 - reation_time: (numeric) in seconds